Business to Consumer (B2C)

-This services come at higher cost then trading on Amazon or EBay outside China.
+These services come at higher cost then trading on Amazon or eBay outside China.

-Many Chinese business feel that trading in the e-Malls is very expensive and that only the e-Malls make a high profits.
+Many Chinese business feel that trading in the e-Malls is very expensive and that only the e-Malls make a high profit.

-There are many problem in these e-Malls with counterfeit products been sold (or copy products as they are called in China).
+There are many problems in these e-Malls with counterfeit products been sold (or copy products as they are called in China).

 The biggest trading day on-line in China is 11 November: Bachelor's Day.

-Many overseas business look at their products been sold in at higher price thinking that are high margins to be made in China.
+Many overseas businesses look at their products been sold in at higher price thinking that are high margins to be made in China.
 The prices often include;

 - International shipping costs